Solar in Oklahoma

 Additional information

-Safety and sustainability best practices
+Sustainability best practices

-We’ve focused on improving lives for more than 40 years.
+At AES, safety is our highest priority, and we’ve focused on improving lives for more than 40 years.
 As a leading innovator in energy solutions, sustainability is core to both our strategy and our culture.
-We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle to build a more resilient future.
+We are committed to responsible land use and incorporating sustainable best practices into the entire project lifecycle, contributing to building a domestic circular renewables economy and reducing foreign dependence.

 Environmental and technical studies